HanaHirose/Janken/readme.md

 Using any interactive console, people can play Janken (or rock paper scissors).

 As a bonus, this program calculates your win rate for you.

+Here is an example of how it works